Business, Economics and Travel & Tourism

 Curriculum Intent

 We offer the Edexcel A-level Economics course, which consists of 3 exams at the end of Year 13 and no coursework.
 Students do not need to have studied Economics GCSE to join the course.
 Students will learn about microeconomics (individual and collective behaviour, model the impact of policies and events on individual markets and the impact on a range of agents; market failure and policies to resolve them; market structures firm behaviour and regulation and labour markets) as well as macroeconomics which is split into National Economy (macroeconomic indicators, monetary policy, government taxation and spending, public finances; as well as modelling the impact on households and investors to economic shocks and changes in policies) and International Economy (International Trade Models, Foreign Exchange Markets, Poverty and Inequality and Financial Markets and Development Economics).
-We seek to offer students opportunities to enrich their understanding beyond the exam specification with a range of in-class and outside of lesson activities throughout the year.
-This course supports students in pursuing degree and non-degree apprenticeships as well as further study of Economics and related subjects at University. https://qualifications.pearson.com/en/qualifications/edexcel-a-levels/economics-a-2015.html
+We seek to offer students opportunities to enrich their understanding beyond the exam specification with a range of in-class and outside-of-lesson activities throughout the year.
+This course supports students in pursuing degree and non-degree apprenticeships as well as further study of Economics and related subjects at University.
+A-Level Economics - Edexcel

 Summary Curriculum Plans